-12 Family Trips to Get Kids Ready to Go Back to School
+12 Family Trips to Get Kids Ready to Head Back to School

 Kids across the country will soon be heading back to school, but there's still time to squeeze in a final family outing before summer vacation ends.
 A family trip that combines education and fun could be just the ticket to help ease the transition back to studying.
-With that in mind, here are 12 inexpensive spots that combine the joys of adventure and learning.
+These 12 inexpensive spots, including museums and interesting exhibits, combine the joys of adventure and learning.

 Visiting Colonial Williamsburg is like taking a trip to the past, an illusion created in large part by the park's authentic portrayals of colonial life.
 Fill the day with art and heritage museums, shops, re-enactments, and tours -- many of which are included in the cost of admission.
 Ticket prices start at $26 for adults and $12.50 for kids 6 to 12 for a one-day sampler ticket, which includes four sites and shuttle service.